 What can we expect in the accommodation?

-All of our accommodation is self- catering.
-It is kitted out with a standard inventory and this includes most things you would need to cook a meal or bake.
-You will need to take all food and condiments.
+All of our accommodation is self-catering.
+It's kitted out with a standard inventory and this includes most things you'd need to cook a meal or bake.
+You'll need to take all food and condiments.

 We do provide a pint of milk and enough tea, coffee, toilet roll, bin liners, washing up liquid and dishwasher tablets to help you settle in for a day or so.
-We also provide some cleaning supplies, and matches and firelighters for properties with fires.
+We also provide some cleaning supplies, matches and firelighters for properties with fires.
 As far as possible, the cleaning products are environmentally friendly.

 Bed linen, towels (one bath and one hand towel per person), tea towels, a bathmat (where applicable) and an oven cloth are provided unless otherwise stated in your booking confirmation.
 There are a few cottages where this isn’t supplied, so please check the notes on the relevant accommodation page of the website.
 If you're travelling with young children, we would advise bringing your own rubber sheets.
 We don't supply linen or bedding for our travel cots.
 Please note that we supply oven cloths rather than oven gloves.

 Can I bring my pet?

-Dogs are welcome in a lot of our accommodation (at no extra charge).
-Please check the accommodation page of the website or brochure for the number of dogs allowed where applicable.
-Please do not bring dogs to non-dog accommodation as you will be asked to leave.
+Dogs are welcome in a lot of our accommodation at no extra charge.
+Please check the accommodation page of the website or brochure for the number of dogs allowed.
+Please don't bring dogs to non-dog friendly accommodation as you will be asked to leave.
 For all dogs, we respectfully request that dogs are kept on the ground floor at all times (or upper floor if the living space is inverted).
 Dogs should not be allowed on the furniture or left unattended in the accommodation.
-In the event of your dog fouling the gardens, we do require you to clean up and dispose of this in the correct manner.
+In the event of your dog fouling the gardens, we require you to clean up and dispose of this in the correct manner.
 We reserve the right to charge for any damage caused to the accommodation by your dog.

-We regret no other pets are allowed at any of our accommodation.
+We regret that no other pets are allowed at our accommodation.